Diyi2020/Diyi2020.github.io/_pages/about.md

 Recent Research Focus:

-1. Moire Materials: Dynamics , Scientific Machine Learning and Quantum Many Body System
+1. Moire Materials

-2. Quantum Algorithms for Scientific Computing: Input model, Dynamics and Ground State
+2. Quantum Algorithms for Scientific Computing

-3. First principle calculation for TBG: Struggle toward middle point of learning curve
+3. First principle calculation for TBG

 I am interested in organizing Seminar to discuss how to do QEC soon.